Where To Seek Mental Health Help And Treatment

 - Family nurse practitioners: Family nurse practitioners are able to prescribe psychiatric medications but don’t specialize in mental health care.

-Virtua Behavioral Health offers mental and behavioral health services in 13 Virtua Primary Care offices throughout South Jersey.
+Ready to talk?
+Virtua Behavioral Health offers mental and behavioral health services in Virtua Primary Care offices throughout South Jersey.
 To help meet patients' mental and emotional health needs, our primary care physicians refer their patients to licensed clinical social workers (LCSWs) who work within the practice.
 These licensed professionals provide a range of psychotherapy services, including cognitive behavioral therapy and marital counseling, and treat conditions including anxiety, depression, eating disorders, mood disorders, and substance abuse.

 Schedule a primary care appointment online now or call 888-847-8823.